cncf/techdocs/docs/searching-documentation.md

 - Support for multi-language search.

 ## Cons
-- The search index is wholly managed and hosted on Algolia servers
-- Hard to customize search
 - Not entirely free- Limited to 10k records
 - Limited access to features.